Chart Color Schemes

 Dural was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dural's population showed higher cultural diversity than most local markets, with 34.2% born overseas and 28.7% speaking a language other than English at home.
-Christianity was the predominant religion in Dural, accounting for 62.3%, compared to 49.2% across Greater Sydney.
-The top three ancestral groups were English (22.4%), Australian (18.7%), and Other (9.9%), which was lower than the regional average of 16.0%.
+Dural's population showed significant cultural diversity, with 34.2% born overseas and 28.7% speaking a language other than English at home.
+Christianity was the dominant religion in Dural, accounting for 62.3%, compared to 49.2% in Greater Sydney.
+The top three ancestry groups were English (22.4%), Australian (18.7%), and Other (9.9%).

 Frequently Asked Questions - Diversity